 We proceed by constructing an extension of $F'$ to a map $\overline{F}:W\to S^1$ in two steps.
 First, declare $\overline{F}|_{\p W}=F'$ and that $\overline{F}$ map the summand $\natural_{i=1}^{k_1} W_i$ to the single point $x_0$.
 Since $\overline{F}$ is constant on the $\natural_{i=1}^{k_1} W_i$ summand, it suffices to extend $\overline{F}$ over

 Since the only $2$-cells in $\natural^{k_2}S^3_+\times S^1$ lie on its boundary where $\overline{F}$ is already defined, all classes obstructing the extension of $\overline{F}$ vanish.
-We readers unfamiliar with obstruction theory to \cite[Section 4.3]{Hatcher}.
+For readers unfamiliar with obstruction theory, see \cite[Section 4.3]{Hatcher}.
 It follows that $\overline{F}$ may be extended over all of $W$ and so $(W,\bar{g},\overline{F})$ is our desired null-cobordism.
 This finishes the proof of Theorem B.